 - C. Board of Zoning and Building Appeals.
-The Board of Zoning and Building Appeals shall have the following powers pertaining to the City of Franklin's zoning regulations and Section 30.03 of The Wisconsin Uniform Building Code of the City of Franklin's Municipal Code: - Errors.
-To hear and decide appeals where it is alleged there is error in any order, requirement, decision, or determination made by the Zoning Administrator or the Director of Inspection Services; and also where it is alleged there is an error in any order, requirement, decision or determination made by the Fire Official, to hear and decide an appeal of such error pursuant to and upon the standards set forth in §§ 26.10 and 26.11 of the City of Franklin Municipal Code. - 2.
+There is hereby established a Board of Zoning and Building Appeals in the City of Franklin for the purpose of hearing appeals and applications, and granting variations and exceptions to the provisions of this ordinance. - 1.
+Powers.
+The Board of Zoning and Building Appeals shall have the following powers pertaining to the City of Franklin's zoning regulations and Section 30.03 of The Wisconsin Uniform Building Code: - a.
+Errors.
+To hear and decide appeals where it is alleged there is error in any order, requirement, decision, or determination made by the Zoning Administrator or the Director of Inspection Services; and also where it is alleged there is an error in any order, requirement, decision or determination made by the Fire Official, to hear and decide an appeal of such error pursuant to and upon the standards set forth in Section 15-9-12. - b.
 Variances.
 To hear and grant applications for variances pursuant to the provisions of § 62.23(7)(e) of the Wisconsin Statutes as amended and to hear and grant applications for minor variances pursuant to this section of this Ordinance.
 Use variances shall not be granted.
-No variance shall be granted which may vary any term or provision of this UDO as it pertains to any property which is subject to a Conditional Use resolution or a Planned Unit Development or vary any term of such Conditional Use resolution or Planned Unit Development itself, unless the application for such variance is specifically authorized within such Conditional Use resolution or Planned Unit Development ordinance. - 3.
+No variance shall be granted which may vary any term or provision of this UDO as it pertains to any property which is subject to a Conditional Use resolution or a Planned Unit Development or vary any term of such Conditional Use resolution or Planned Unit Development itself, unless the application for such variance is specifically authorized within such Conditional Use resolution or Planned Unit Development ordinance. - c.
 Interpretations.
-To hear and decide applications for interpretation of the zoning regulations, also to hear and decide disputes relative to the boundaries of the zoning districts. - 4.
+To hear and decide applications for interpretation of the zoning regulations, also to hear and decide disputes relative to the boundaries of the zoning districts. - d.
 Substitutions.
 To hear and grant applications for substitution of more restrictive nonconforming uses for existing nonconforming uses provided no structural alterations are to be made and the Plan Commission has made a review and recommendation.
-Whenever the Board of Zoning and Building Appeals permits such a substitution, the use may not thereafter be changed without application. - 5.
+Whenever the Board of Zoning and Building Appeals permits such a substitution, the use may not thereafter be changed without application. - e.
 Permits.
-The Board of Zoning and Building Appeals may reverse, affirm wholly or partly, modify the requirements appealed from, and may issue or direct the issuance of the permit. - 6.
+The Board of Zoning and Building Appeals may reverse, affirm wholly or partly, modify the requirements appealed from, and may issue or direct the issuance of the permit. - f.
 Assistance.
-The Board of Zoning and Building Appeals may request assistance from other City officers, departments, commissions, and boards. - 7.
+The Board of Zoning and Building Appeals may request assistance from other City officers, departments, commissions, and boards. - g.
 Oaths.
-The Chairman of the Board of Zoning and Building Appeals may administer oaths and compel the attendance of witnesses.
+The Chairman of the Board of Zoning and Building Appeals may administer oaths and compel the attendance of witnesses. - 2.
+Membership.
+The Board of Zoning and Building Appeals shall consist of five members appointed by the Mayor and confirmed by the Common Council.
+In addition: - a.
+Terms.
+Terms of the Board of Zoning and Building Appeals shall be staggered three-year periods. - b.
+Chairman.
+The chairman of the Board of Zoning and Building Appeals shall be designated by the Mayor. - c.
+Alternate Member.
+Two alternate members of the Board of Zoning and Building Appeals, designated first alternative and second alternative respectfully may be appointed by the Mayor for a term of three years and shall act only when a regular member is absent or refused to vote because of conflict of interest. - d.
+Zoning Administrator and Building Inspector.
+The Zoning Administrator shall attend, and the Building Inspector may attend, all meetings of the Board of Zoning and Building Appeals for the purpose of providing technical assistance when requested by the Board.